SillyFreak/svelte-golden-layout/README.md

 **Known limitations**

 - changing the layout recreates the whole thing, i.e. new components are created for each tab
   - this includes props, as props are given within the layout JSON
 - components are not destroyed when tabs are closed or the layout is recreated (this might be an upstream GoldenLayout bug)
+- dragging the tabset dividers results in text selection (might also be upstream)
+- base and theme CSS is bundled, but image assets have to be added as static resources (see [static/img](static/img), in this repo for the example app)

 This means that right now, the `config` prop should better not be changed after the fact, and that there is a lifecycle problem and memory leak of individual tabs.
 It's a starting point!